 editors: This needs to be made more accurate which files are needed, why etc.

 - Copy (don’t move) all xml files (I.E. files with the extension .xml) from the root folder of the MP installation (C:\Program Files\APM Planner) to the bin/Debug folder in the folder where your Visual Studio Mission Planner solution is stored. (the Git hub clone folder).
-This will setup your compiled version to match the current configuration of your APM (copter versus plane, other options.)
+This will setup your compiled version to match the current configuration of your AutoPilot (copter versus plane, other options, etc)

 - I.E, if you solution is in folder MPGitClone, then copy the .xml files to MPGitClone\bin\Debug.
 Some will copy without notice, but some will ask you if you want to replace the existing file.
 Replacing all seems to work but you should investigate further to be sure you can use MP for real life situations before you do so.